aniket30i/Coin-DOM/README.md

 - Material UI
 - Framer Motion

+## Dev Notes
+- The primary goal of the project is education and not purchase therefore integration payment gateway and related components are backfooted as of now.
+- A watchlist feature is intended as alternate to the comparison feature will be drip feeded soon.
+- The comparison feature is limited by the coingecko's public API CORS policy, due to severe cut downs in the freedom of public api only the default 2 crypto    comparison is available , changing the currency triggers several data request, blocking it completely for 1 min.
+- Learn section upon drip feeded will contain publicly available videos and article none of them are owned or licensed.

 ## Contributing

-We welcome contributions from the community!
 If you'd like to contribute to CoinDom, please follow these guidelines:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/YourFeature`).